 Email provider FastMail has two big selling points.
 Firstly, as the name suggests, it’s super-fast when it comes to tasks like searching your archive or syncing your email, contacts, calendars and notes.
 And secondly, it’s super-secure, with optional two-step verification providing the peace of mind that no one will ever read your emails but you.
 They also offer 24-hour support and promise “No ads, ever”.

 If you’re looking to grow your business by sending email newsletters, then this should be your go-to app of choice.
 MailChimp has dominated this space for years, and the experience they’ve built up along the way means they remain the best.
 But you don’t need to take our word for it: the service is free for up to 2,000 subscribers and 12,000 emails per month, which is certainly enough to give it a good try before putting your hand in your wallet.

 Shows you who's talking about your brand

 If your freelance business revolves around a brand, then you want to know what people are saying about it.
 Mention monitors over one billion sources daily to provide you with live updates about your brand from across the web and social media.
-It also provides competitor analysis and identifies influencers who may be able to help you boost your brand.
+It also includes competitor analysis and identifies influencers who may be able to help you boost your brand.

 Your personal assistant

-Traditionally, important people would hire personal assistants (at great expense) who would be on hand to carry out tedious tasks such as renting you a car or booking you a doctor’s appointment.
+Traditionally, essential people would hire personal assistants (at great expense) who would be on hand to carry out tedious tasks such as renting you a car or booking you a doctor’s appointment.
 Well now you can text Magic with requests like these (anything in their words, that’s “legal and possible”) and a member of its team of on-demand personal assistants will get on the case.
 This innovative service is available for both individuals and businesses.